WOULD AN EXECUTIVE KEEP READING YOUR SCRIPT?

 Shorts, scripts longer than 15 pages (excluding the title page), scripts not in industry-standard screenplay format, and files submitted in any other format than .pdf will be automatically disqualified.

-Early Bird: TBD
+Early Bird: March 27th

 Meet your Jurors